mohuls/flask-gunicorn/README.md

 ## Creating Virtual Environments (Local & Remote)

-**Important:** Before creating any virtual environment, switch to the desired python version using `$ pyenv global x.x.x`
+**Important:** Before creating any virtual environment, switch to the desired python version using `$ pyenv global x.x.x`.

 1. `$ pip install --user virtualenv` to install virtual environment.
 2. cd to project directory. now to create a virtual env goto your project directory and type `$ python -m virtualenv env` it will create a virtual environment in the env folder.
 3. `$ source env/bin/activate` to active the virtual env.
 Now you are isolated in the project directory with your own python version and packages.
+4. To check the python and pip location type `$ which python` and `$ which pip`.
+Check if the installation location indicating the env folder or not.
+If indicates the env folder then the environment working fine (Environment activation is needed before checking).

-**Note:** Make sure the app was developed locally used python version is same as the virtual env.
+**Note:** Make sure the app that was developed locally used python version is same as the virtual env.

 ## Develop Flask Application (Locally)
 Now develop the flask application locally.
 Make sure the version of virtual environment of development environment is same as the remote environment we just created.